spanningt/theroutingloop/_posts/2023-05-18-cloudfront-seo.md

 date:   2023-05-18 10:30:00 -0800
 abstract: "Amazon CloudFront improves the speed and quality of web delivery to the end user, and it can also be used as part of an SEO toolkit to improve page-load performance as measured by Core Web Vitals.
 In this talk, learn about a number of Amazon CloudFront features that can help you optimize your SEO workflow."
 hosts: "Sidhartha Chauhan"
-guests: "Sagar Desarda, Enterprise Support Manager"
+guests: "Sagar Desarda, AMER Tech Leader – Edge Services"
 ---
 {{ page.date | date: "%-d %B %Y" }}